lubeda/EspHoMaTriXv2/README.md

 ```

 percent: 0-100 (resolution: one pixel per 12,5%)
-r,g,b: 0-255 color components
+r, g, b: 0-255 color components

-To remove it call:
+To remove it, call:

 ###### service